-Whatever your setup is for storing the majority of your bitcoin - be it hot or cold, online or offline, software or hardware - if you can access and spend it in a matter of minutes, so can a robber armed with a $5 wrench.
+Whatever your setup is for storing the majority of your bitcoin--be it hot or cold, online or offline, software or hardware--if you can access and send it in a matter of minutes, so can a robber armed with a $5 wrench.
 The price for convenience is risk.

 This is not merely a theoretical scenario; I have cataloged over 50 physical attacks against bitcoin users, including myself!

-The only way to guard against coercion is to ensure that you don't have immediate access to cold storage funds.
+The only way to guard against coercion is to ensure that you don't have immediate access to your funds.
 Casa mitigates this threat (and many more!) as explained in our Wealth Security Protocol.

 There's no silver bullet for addressing this issue; rather, you'll want multiple layers of protection.

-- Second, make an attack costly and difficult to execute - you can do this by securing your funds with a multisignature scheme, separating your keys, and implementing strong Physical Security, Digital Security, and Security Processes.
+- Second, make an attack costly and difficult to execute.
+You can do this by securing your funds with a multisig scheme, separating your keys, and implementing strong 1) physical security, 2) digital security, and 3) security processes.

 The stronger your privacy, the harder it will be for an attacker to find you.
 You can't attack what you can't find!
 For an in-depth privacy primer, check out my guide here:

-The simplest way to immensely improve your resistance to physical attack is via geographic separation of keys into a multisignature setup.
+The simplest way to improve your resistance to physical attack immensely is via geographic separation of keys in a multisig setup.
 Each key should then have its own set of security controls that limit physical access.
 For a comprehensive guide to physical security, check out my article here:

 There are several reasons why this geographic separation is important:

-- Privacy - if you store keys in non-obvious locations, it's not possible for an attacker to simultaneously compromise multiple keys.
+- Privacy: If you store keys in non-obvious locations, it's not possible for an attacker to compromise multiple keys simultaneously.
 First they need to coerce you into revealing the locations, which puts a huge roadblock to planning out a complex operation beforehand without the knowledge of the security protecting each key.

 Hardware devices enable you to protect them with a numeric PIN.
 These provide an essential layer of security against theft so that physical possession of the hardware is not enough to access the private keys inside.
 Hardware devices wipe themselves after a certain number of incorrect PIN guesses, protecting against an attacker brute-forcing the PIN.

-By securing your private keys in a Coldcard / Ledger / Trezor / etc you can have a high degree of confidence that an attacker won't be able to extract the keys.
+By securing your private keys with a Coldcard/Ledger/Trezor/etc., you can have a high degree of confidence that an attacker won't be able to extract the keys.
 While there is a known exploit that can be used against Trezor devices, it requires a fair amount of sophistication to pull off.

-⚠️ REMEMBER: the goal is not to make every component of your key setup perfectly secure against an adversary with unlimited resources.
-The goal is to make it difficult enough that no attacker can compromise a sufficient threshold of your keys quickly enough that nobody notices until it's too late to react.
+Remember: The goal is not to make every component of your key setup perfectly secure against an adversary with unlimited resources.
+The goal is to make it difficult enough that no attacker can compromise a sufficient threshold of your keys quickly enough to get away with it before anybody notices and can react.

-If a physical attacker manages to start collecting your private keys then you can't take those keys back, but by slowing down the attack you can create a window of time in which you can move your funds to a new wallet away from the attacker's control.
-One option we built into the Casa app is our "Big Red Button" - the Emergency Lockdown feature.
+If a physical attacker manages to start collecting your private keys, then you can't take those keys back, but by slowing down the attack you can create a window of time in which you can move your funds to a new wallet away from the attacker's control.
+One option we built into Casa App is our "Big Red Button," the Emergency Lockdown feature.

-This feature is available to our premium users and essentially turns off access to your wallet for coordinating transaction signatures; it also logs you out of the Casa app and prevents the Mobile Key from being accessed.
+This feature is available to all our users and essentially turns off access to your wallet for coordinating transaction signatures.
+It also logs you out of Casa App and prevents the Mobile Key from being accessed.
 While it's still possible to construct a transaction using your other devices and non-Casa software, it becomes much more onerous to do so.

 Time locking doesn't give you the same protections that slowing down an attacker does.
-As stated earlier, the goal should be for you to be able to spend your coins and move them to a new setup before the attacker is able to spend them - it's a race for control.
+As stated earlier, the goal should be for you to be able to move your coins to a new setup before the attacker is able to spend them; it's a race for control.

 However, consider a scenario in which an attacker is compromising your keys.
-Even if you know your setup is being attacked, you can't move your coins to a new key set until Date X. You've effectively given the attacker until Date X to continue their attack and collect more keys.
+Even if you know your setup is being attacked, if you've time-locked them, you can't move your coins to a new keyset until date X. You've effectively given the attacker until date X to continue their attack and collect more keys.
 You'll end up in one of three scenarios:

-- Attacker doesn't have enough keys, so you move your funds.
+- The attacker doesn't have enough keys, so you move your funds.

-- Both you and attacker have enough keys.
-You know that this means you'll both start broadcasting replace-by-fee transactions to spend the coins as soon as the network allows it, effectively creating a race to the bottom of who is willing to burn the most money on transaction fees.
+- Both you and the attacker have enough keys.
+This means you'll both start broadcasting replace-by-fee transactions to send the coins as soon as the network allows it, effectively creating a race to the bottom of who is willing to burn the most money on transaction fees.
 As such, you're incentivized to negotiate a compromise payoff by sending partially signed transactions back and forth instead of racing to the bottom.

 - Duress responses that are not obvious duress phrases